86Box/docs/dev/api/io.rst

 Read callbacks can effectively return "don't care" (without interfering with other handlers) by returning a value with all bits set: ``0xff`` for ``inb``, ``0xffff`` for ``inw`` or ``0xffffffff`` for ``inl``.

 .. note:: The same callback fallback rules specified above also apply with multiple handlers.
-Handlers without valid callbacks for the operation's type and width are automatically skipped.
+Handlers without callbacks for the operation's type and (same or lower) width are automatically skipped.

 I/O traps
 ---------